Lane is Available

 The Netherlands

-Businesses must be registered within the European Economic Area (EEA) to import goods into the Netherlands.
-This includes obtaining an EORI (Economic Operators Registration and Identification) number, which is mandatory for customs declarations.
+First, any business wishing to import goods into the Netherlands must be registered within the European Economic Area (EEA).
+This includes obtaining an EORI (Economic Operators Registration and Identification) number, which is mandatory for submitting customs declarations.
+While having a registered entity and an EORI number is essential, businesses may still prefer to avoid the complexities and risks of acting as the Importer of Record themselves.

 Export Requirements for Netherlands